dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 ------

-# Check Git Status
+# Git Workflow

-* `git log`: git history of current branch (type "q" to exit)
+Firstly, you have to synchronize your local repo with the remote repo hosted e.g. on GitHub.

+* write code
+* `git add` or `git add .` if more than one file (stage changes)
-* `git log --oneline --graph`
+* `git commit`: commit changes
-* `git status`: displays staged changes, unstaged changes and untracked files on working tree
+* `git push`: push changes remotely

 ------